 3-Sprint: The development time for each release.
 This time frame should be a short few weeks typically 2-8 weeks for each sprint.
 It is best to keep the length of sprints the same throughout the project.

-4-Sprint Planning: A meeting is held at the beginning of each sprint so the Agile team agrees and commit to the sprint goals.
-The team also identifies the requirements which are needed to reach the Sprint’s goal.
+4-Sprint Planning: A meeting is held at the beginning of each sprint so the Agile team agrees and commits to the sprint goals.
+The team also identifies the requirements which are needed to reach Sprint’s goal.

 5-Daily Scrum: A short daily meeting usually around 15 minutes, but never longer than 30 minutes.
 It is best to keep these meetings no seat, standing only meeting.